-It should be noted that, as a PRI signatory and with reference to Principle 2 "We will be active owners and incorporate ESG issues into our ownership policies and practices.", in early 2020, Inarcassa founded, together with ENPAM - National Welfare and Assistance Fund for Doctors and Dentists (Ente Nazionale di Previdenza ed Assistenza dei Medici e degli Odontoiatri) and Cassa Forense - National Pension and Assistance Fund for Lawyers and Solicitors (Cassa Nazionale di Previdenza e Assistenza a favore degli avvocati e procuratori), the association Assodire - Association of Responsible Investors.
+As a signatory of PRI and in accordance with UNPRI Principle No 2 ("We will be active owners and incorporate ESG issues into our ownership policies and practices"), in early 2020, Inarcassa co-founded the association Assodire - Association of Responsible Investors along with ENPAM (National Body of Social Security and Support for Doctors and Dentists) and CF (National Insurance and Support Fund for lawyers and prosecutors).
+In October 2023, the association welcomed a new member, Fondoposte (Fondo Nazionale di Pensione Complementare per il Personale di Poste Italiane S.p.A.), a supplementary pension fund for employees of the Italian postal service.

 Assodire is a voluntary and non-profit association and is open to other pension funds, as well as other institutional investors who identify with the founding principles.
-It therefore aims to facilitate active participation by exercising voting rights, monitoring management issues and issuing policies and best practices.
-It also aims to help the market environment and the regulators to improve their understanding of the figure and positioning of pension investors and their particular features and to recognise their specificities.
+The association aims to facilitate active participation through the exercise of voting rights, monitoring management issues and establishing policies and best practices.
+Additionally, the association aims to improve understanding of the profile and role of pension investors, and recognise their particularities, in order to assist both the market and regulatory authorities.
 To this end, over time, it expects to launch actions of communication towards stakeholders, to collaborate in terms of financial education in order to broaden the knowledge of pension savers.
-Lastly, it should be noted that the Association pursues the same principles in relation to the long-term commitment of shareholders reaffirmed by the recent Directive (EU) 2017/828 of 17 May 2017 (Shareholders Rights Directive II - SHRD II), transposed into Italian law by Leg.
+Lastly, it should be noted that the Association pursues the same principles in relation to the long-term commitment of shareholders reaffirmed by the Directive (EU) 2017/828 of 17 May 2017 (Shareholders Rights Directive II - SHRD II), transposed into Italian law by Leg.
 Decree No 49 of 16 June 2019 and intends, within its area of expertise, to offer support to associates in bringing it into effect.